scriptype/writ-cms/readme.md

 1) Create a folder named "assets"
 2) Put any static assets into this folder

 By default, the "assets" is recognized as a folder of static assets to copy.

-Writ-CMS treats any folders in your blog as categories.
-To avoid creating a category named "assets", when we just wanted to have a folder to keep assets, you should use the name "assets" for this folder.
-It's recognized by the cms as the assets folder, by default.

 But, you can tell the cms to use a different folder name by adding this to your `settings.json`:

 ```
 "assetsDirectory": "static-stuff"